jimhester/bloom/README.md

 bloom
 =====

-Bloom filter for R using Rcpp bindings for [dablooms](https://github.com/bitly/dablooms/).
+Scaling, counting Bloom filter for R using Rcpp bindings for [dablooms](https://github.com/bitly/dablooms/).

+Note the dablooms implementation requires an additional metadata id for insertions and deletions.
+This id is a monotonically increasing integer which is used to determine which scaling filter the item should be added or removed from.

 ### Example usage